Now offered in Brown and Oconto Counties

-Program offered in one-time seminars or more intensive multi-session groups
+We offer one-time seminars or more intensive multi-session groups.

-Various dates and times to meet your schedule
+Various dates and times will meet your schedule.

 Seminars: Each seminar is 1.5 hours long and delivered in small or large groups.
 Seminars provide an introductory orientation to parents and professionals that provide a brief overview of the key concepts and strategies used in Triple P.